FEEDFACE-COM/facade/README.md

 --

-If you enjoy FACADE, tell us at <facade@feedface.com> how you are using it!
+If you enjoy FACADE, tell us how you are using it at <facade@feedface.com>!